jasoncc2020/CanchengLi/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Biomedical Engineering: Brain-Computer Interfaces, Biomedical Signal Processing,
+- Brain-Computer Interfaces, Biomedical Signal Processing,
-- Computational Intelligence: computational neuroscience, inverse problems and brain network analysis
+- computational neuroscience, inverse problems and brain network analysis
-- Control: Machine learning and pattern recognition
+- Machine learning and pattern recognition

 # Education to show in About widget